pwtail/readme/README.md

 Balrog uses the greenlet hack, best known from it's use in sqlalchemy.
 It removes the need for your functions to have the `async` and `await` keywords despite having an async implementation.

-Here I've put a small [package](https://github.com/balrogproject/greenbrew) for demonstration.
+Here I've put a small package [greenbrew](https://github.com/balrogproject/greenbrew) for demonstration.

 **The plan of action**